 Classes begin at St. John's at 8:15am.
-Those children who must arrive before 8:00 must quietly remain in the designated waiting area until the 8:00 bell has rung.
 There is to be no loitering or playing on the playground or parking lot before school in the morning.
-After the 8:00 bell has rung, all children in the building, and also those who enter the building between 8:00 and 8:15, are to go directly to their respective classrooms, be seated, be quiet, and prepare or review their work.
+All those who enter the building between 8:00 and 8:15, are to go directly to their respective classrooms, be seated, be quiet, and prepare or review their work.
 A classroom atmosphere is to prevail at all times.

 School ends at 3:15pm.
 All children are asked to leave the school grounds immediately after dismissal, if their transportation has arrived.
-Those students whose rides have not arrived at 3:15 are to await their transportation behind the cones on the southeast corner of the soccer field.
+Those students whose rides have not arrived at 3:15 are to await their transportation next to the teaching staff on the cement by the doors.
 This is not a time to play on the playground.
-At least one faculty member will be outside with the children until they are all picked up.
+The staff will be outside at the end of each day.